 While all the flour blends mentioned above contain xanthan gum, occasionally you need extra xanthan gum to give low FODMAP and gluten-free baked goods a boost.
 While it is a pricey item, it lasts a long, long time.
 I transfer mine to a glass jar with a tight lid and it lasts for years.

-Check out our articles on 8 Essential Low FODMAP Refrigerator & Freezer Items and 12 Essential Low FODMAP Pantry Items.
+Check out our articles on 8 Essential Low FODMAP Refrigerator & Freezer Items, Top Kitchen Tools For Cooking Low FODMAP and 12 Essential Low FODMAP Pantry Items.

 Since you are a baker, our ebook, Low FODMAP Baking is geared towards folks like you!
 It contains over 275 pages of original recipes and tips and tricks not found elsewhere, including an entire section on substitutions.

 And be sure to check out our Shopping Lists which have thousands of low FODMAP food items curated by our Monash University trained RDs.

 Be sure to check out all of our low FODMAP products in our Shop curated just for you!